Adding multitrack stems

 We support stems on any MP3 recording.
 So the first thing you’ll need to do is create an MP3 recording.
 This recording should generally be the full mix.

-Once you have an MP3 recording, open the Recordings screen in our editor.
+Once you’ve created an MP3 recording, open the Recordings screen in our editor.
 Find your recording in the list and click “Stems” at right:

 Renaming a stem